It’s minestrone weather. Did I hear the words “comfort food”? I swear My Minestrone is the

 Chili flakes to taste

 In same pan, heat oil on medium until shimmery.
 Add onion and garlic.
 Cook, stirring, 2 to 3 minutes, until softened.
 Add cabbage, celery, carrots and fennel.
 Cook, stirring, 5 minutes, or until softened.
 Add stock, water, sausage, tomatoes, 2 tsp (10 mL) salt, pepper, oregano, basil and rosemary.
-Turn heat to medium-high.
+Raise heat to medium-high.
 When liquid comes to boil, reduce heat to low and cover.
 Simmer 30 minutes.
 Add green beans and zucchini.
 Simmer, covered, 30 minutes, or until vegetables are very tender.

 Meanwhile, in medium pan of boiling, salted water, cook pasta on medium heat 10 minutes, or until al dente.
 Drain.

 Stir beans and parsley into soup.
 Simmer, covered, 10 minutes, or until heated through.
 Stir in pasta and romaine.
 Adjust salt.

 Before serving, sprinkle with parmesan and chilies.